Susiekanshouwa/Kom-documentation/README.md

-# Kom-documentation
+# Author information
+# Goal of the project
-Documentation of Kom language and varieties
+# Documentation of Kom language and varieties
+# Funding information
+compare kom language and varieties

+# License